rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 ### Multiple environments

-Another feature of a CI server is that you can make sure your code works in an environment that you don't have access to on your development machine.
+Another advantage of a separate CI server is that you can make sure your code works in an environment that you don't have access to on your development machine.

 You might write Python code that should work on both Windows and Linux, but your laptop only runs Windows.

 A CI server should have functionality to run code in different environments.

-### Communication / visibility

-Another aspect of continuous integration is communication.

-For example, when you integrate code, you want to tell your team members about the change so that they can pull your latest changes and test their code against it.

-A CI server can help communicate.
-It can

-* notify team on successful integration
-* show today's integrations in a dashboard
-* show success rate of integrations
-* present clear errors if pipeline fails

 ### Pipeline language

-To take full advantage of the CI server, the "command to run the test suite" should be written in a "pipeline language".
+To take full advantage of the CI server, the "command to run the test suite" should be written in a "pipeline language" that the CI server understands.

 Consider this pseudo example: